Automate Workday Integration Tasks from PowerShell

 Are you in search of a quick and easy way to access Workday data from PowerShell?
 This article demonstrates how to utilize the Workday Cmdlets for tasks like connecting to Workday data, automating operations, downloading data, and more.

-The CData Cmdlets for Workday are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Workday.
+The CData Cmdlets for Workday are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Workday.

 PowerShell Cmdlets or ADO.NET Provider?

-The Cmdlets are not only a PowerShell interface to Workday, but also an SQL interface; this tutorial shows how to use both to retrieve Workday data.
+The Cmdlets are not only a PowerShell interface to Workday, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Workday data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Workday.
 To access Workday data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Workday.

 Once you have acquired the necessary connection properties, accessing Workday data in PowerShell can be enabled in three steps.